alexdesiqueira/ccb_skimage3d_tutorial/README.md

 [✓] itkwidgets       0.32.0
 ```

-Please note your version numbers may differ.
+Please note that your version numbers may differ.